 Pediatricians can help you with all the basics as you are unlikely to need anything more than that before your child’s first tooth comes in.
 It is even said that you can visit the pediatrician for a check-up here and there, but you should never substitute this for a proper and full dental exam.
 If you don’t yet have a dentist for your child, you can ask your pediatrician for a referral to a dental practice that will be infant-friendly and accommodate your small child.

 How To Prepare

-When preparing your child for their very first dentist appointment, there are a few things that you can do to make the process both wither for you and the dentist.
+When preparing your child for their very first dentist appointment, there are a few things that you can do to make the process both wither for you and the dentist, when looking for a specialist, check out this Roy dentist office.
 Before their teeth start making their way out, you should be cleaning their gums gently with some gauze and water.
 This will remove any excess from breastfeeding.

 Other steps that you can take to make the experience more comfortable for your baby is to show them some videos of other children having their dental checkups.
 This will show them that it is normal and nothing to be afraid of.

 You could also fill out your paperwork beforehand so you don’t have to wait in the waiting room for too long.
 Lastly, you should prepare a list of questions you might have for the dentist about basic oral hygiene for babies so that you can get a better understanding of what to do.